PufferFinance/Puffer-Preconf/rewards-distributor/script/README.md

 ### Environment File

-Create a `.env` file in the `l2-contracts` directory with the following variables:
+Create a `.env` file in the `rewards-distributor` directory with the following variables:

 ```
 RPC_URL=your_rpc_endpoint